to-curiosity/basic_FHE_matrix_multiplication/README.md

-# HE_learnings
+# FHE matrix multiplication
 This repo is ment to document my jounery of learning homomorphic encryption.
+This starts with BFV matrix multiplication